damianoazzolini/damianoazzolini.github.io/_posts/2019-08-02-CompileGMPemcc.md

 It usually works with C and C++ code.
 However, it could be interesting to compile it with emscripten in order to run it on a web page.
 In this brief guide i show you how i was able to compile it on Ubuntu 16.04 x89_64.
-I've found few resoures on internet on how to do it but none of them really worked for me...
+I've found few resources on internet on how to do it but none of them really worked for me...

 TL;DR: if you are impatient, just look at the [gist](https://gist.github.com/damianoazzolini/42ceb8e1473750dbf07b1ab0ed75a0a9) i've created.